 Why there was a change in the D/S in a particular period—because of a change in Receipts or a change in Outlays?

 Do they also use the DTS, and if so, for what purposes that are (dis)similar to using MTS?

+Interactivity vs. static for reports?

+ultimate owner: public